tyn17/react-native-belle-utility/README.md

 **iOS**
 Download the `GoogleService-Info.plist` and add to the project.
 Following this [link](https://rnfirebase.io/#generating-ios-credentials)

-If you see this error "No Firebase App 'DEFAULT' has been created - call firebase.initializeApp()
+If you see this error "No Firebase App 'DEFAULT' has been created - call firebase.initializeApp()"
 Add this to your `AppDelegate.m`, in `application:didFinishLaunchingWithOptions:`, and before `return YES;`
 ```js
 #import <Firebase/Firebase.h>